 Do you know Snow’s®?
 You should if you don’t.
 They make amazing chowders, and their New England Clam Chowder now has double the clams, fresh ingredients, new recipes plus the cutest new modern retro packaging that leans into their New England heritage.
 Real cream, fresh clams from the North Atlantic’s deep, cold waters and NO artificial colors, flavors or MSG.

 But they also make clams, minced and chopped.
 I went for chopped in this pasta, because I love the big chunks.
 I like to go a little overboard with the clams.
 No disappointing hunting around for clams in this pasta; every bite has chunks of seafood twirled up in the noodles.

-I also mixed the Snow’s® Clam Juice with chicken broth and white wine for a sauce that is rich and tastes of the sea and pulls the linguine and the clams together perfectly.
+I also mixed the Snow’s® Clam Juice with chicken broth and white wine for the sauce.
+The result is a sauce that is pulls the linguine and clams together perfectly.
 Plus, yes olive oil and garlic.
-Also, a splash of lemon juice for brightness and a bit of acidity to balance out the savoriness of the clams.
+Also, a splash of lemon juice for brightness and a bit of acidity.
+This balances out the rich savoriness of the clams.

 On top, a combo of red pepper flakes, chopped fresh parsley, and a sprinkle of lemon zest.
 This dish made me want to buy a red and white. checked tablecloth so that I could feel like the whole trattoria experience was mine.

 A sprinkle of bacon on top would not be unwelcome either.